-On the 9th December 1828, eight months after the death of Mrs. H-'s father, her waitingmaid, who slept in the anteroom, awakened at midnight, and heard the door of the room open.
-She looked up, and saw the father of Mrs. H- as he lived, pass through the room with a friendly aspect, saying-"So, you are there."
-She saw him as far as the door of Mrs. H-'s room, when he disappeared.
-He was not visible to Mrs. H-, who slept calmly; but related in the morning a dream she had had of her father.
+On the 9th December 1828, eight months after the death of Mrs. H---'s father, her waiting-maid, who slept in the anteroom, awakened at midnight, and heard the door of the room open.
+She looked up, and saw the father of Mrs. H---- as he lived, pass through the room with a friendly aspect, saying-"So, you are there."
+She saw him as far as the door of Mrs. H----'s room, when he disappeared.
+He was not visible to Mrs. H----, who slept calmly; but related in the morning a sons living in houses adjoining the cathedream she had had of her father.
 It is remarkable that, on the same night, he appeared to her brother and sister, each living far from her, and from each other.
 The latter called to her husband, who was asleep, to awake and look at her father.